• Skip to primary navigation

 This thick and hearty vegetarian chili is smoky, slightly spicy, and so satisfying.
 Packed with vegetables, two types of beans, and warm spices, this easy chili recipe is the perfect healthy comfort food.
 With just 10 minutes of prep time, you can place it on the stove and pick up that book you've been neglecting while your dinner simmers away.

 And, of course, it's not autumn without a big pot of hearty vegetarian chili on the stove.
-I love chili (don't miss my vegetarian white bean chili), and this recipe has all of the necessary components: slightly spicy, smoky, earthy, hearty, and thick.
+I love chili (don't miss my white bean chili), and this recipe has all of the necessary components: slightly spicy, smoky, earthy, hearty, and thick.

 Fire-roasted diced tomatoes and green chiles are used here to give this veggie chili an extra layer of depth and charred smokiness.
 I use two types of beans - kidney and pinto - to make the flavor more complex, and lots of warm spices are included for robust flavor.
 Lime juice is added at the end for bright acidity and to bring everything together.